Minority Voices TheatreA Project of The Very Little Theatre

 We Are Neighbors is the shortened touring version of the play Now I Am Your Neighbor, which tells the stories of immigrants living in Lane County.
 We Are Neighbors is available to be performed in schools, places of worship, at community events – Free of Charge!
 For more information and to book a performance, use the contact MVT form at the bottom of this web page.

-An encore performance of the full-length play is being planned for September or October of 2018.
-Check back for more information.
+An encore performance of the full-length play is being planned for September 14, 15, 16, 2018 at The Very Little Theatre Stage Left.
+Please check back for information about how to make reservations.

 MVT@VLT is proud to present the Eugene premiere of Yussef El Guindi’s Pilgrims Musa and Sheri in the New World.
+Set in New York City, Musa is an Egyptian cab driver, and Sheri is an all-American waitress who fall madly in love with each other.
+Just don’t let Musa’s fiancée Gamila know.
+Pilgrims Musa and Sheri in the New World is a romantic comedy that proves, no matter where we’re from, we’re all on this human pilgrimage together.
 Directed by Michael Najjar, this charming and revealing play takes a typical love triangle and infuses it with the tensions of the east/west cultural divide.
-And we are very excited that playwright Yussef El Guindi will join us for this event.
+And we are very excited that Seattle playwright Yussef El Guindi will join us for this event.